Wardrobe basics combine to create stylish and comfortable outfits for a spring vacation

 Spring Capsule Wardrobe - Daytime Outfits

 4. Cotton Cardigan Sweater

 To V or not to V, that is the question.
 You’ll see in the outfit photos that I chose a navy v-neck cardigan for this spring capsule wardrobe, but a crewneck is equally nice as a versatile staple.
 I do like that a v-neck is the perfect shape for a statement necklace without fussing with the buttons and neck.
 My sweater is from Banana Republic – I’ve had it for years.
 This is a ubiquitous staple; several are linked below.

 This one at Banana Republic Factory has a deeper V than to mine and very affordable: the Forever Cardigan in Preppy Navy.
 (Made with LENZING™ ECOVERO™ branded viscose fibers, a breathable fiber derived from certified renewable wood sources, produced using methods that reduce water impact and emissions by up to 50% compared to traditional viscose.)
 (MORE ON SUSTAINABILITY BELOW.)

-J. Crew Factory has a classic navy crew neck if you prefer that: Classic Cotton Cardigan Sweater.
+And J. Crew Factory has a classic navy crew neck cardigan for a tighter budget: Classic Cotton Cardigan Sweater.

 5. Pullover Sweater

 What says spring in Paris, or anywhere else, more than a striped sweater?
 It makes a statement, yet stripes are classic and versatile.
 I might even call them a neutral.
 If you aren’t as striped obsessed as I, pick any sweater you like.
 It only has to work for daytime in this capsule, but if you want to go with something more versatile that you can dress up, lovely!
 Make sure it goes with either your trousers and/or skirt as well.